 An over-riding concept is proper stewardship, which Christ taught us to practice both as individuals and as societies.
 His parable of the talents and his explanation of the judgment of nations are fundamental.

-Our Catechism, the Popes, and our Bishops have also provided guidance.
+Our Catechism, the Popes and our Bishops, and their teachings also provide guidance.